Kita Abashidze

 Prince Kita (Ivane) Abashidze (კიტა აბაშიძე) (16 January 1870 – 17 December 1917) was a Georgian literary critic, journalist, and politician.

 Abashidze was born into a noble family in the province of Guria.
 Having graduated from Kutaisi Classic Gymnasium (1889), he attended the lectures in philosophy and art theory in Paris and studied law at the Odessa University (1890–1895).
 Later in the 1890s, he worked for the Tiflis control chamber, and then as an arbitrator in Racha and Chiatura in western Georgia.
 From 1893 onward, he engaged in journalism and regularly wrote literary criticism for Georgian press.
 His aesthetics and views on the contemporary Georgian and world literature were shaped under the influence of the Georgian intellectuals of the 1860s and the French critic Ferdinand Brunetière.

-In the early 1900s, Abashidze was involved in the management of Chiatura manganese industry, and later chaired the Manganese Industry Council.
+In the early 1900s, Abashidze was involved in the management of Chiatura manganese industry, Georgy Zdanovich and later chaired the Manganese Industry Council.
 He also joined the Georgian Socialist-Federalist Revolutionary Party and became one of its leaders.

-After the fall of the Imperial Russian government in the 1917 February Revolution, Abashidze was appointed a commissar for education within the Special Transcaucasian Committee ("Ozakom"), a provisional regional administration, being the only Georgian member of this body at its outset.
-In March 1917, he was replaced in the Ozakom with the Social-Democrat Akaki Chkhenkeli.
+From 1895, Kita Abashidze worked in the Tbilisi Control Chamber, then as a conciliatory judge, first in the Racha district and then in Chiatura.
+From 1896, at the invitation of Ilia Chavchavadze, he became a contributor to "Iveria."

+From 1898, Kita Abashidze's creative ascent as a critic of 19th-century Georgian literature began.
+In this year, his "Etudes from Georgian Literature" were published serially in the pages of "Moambe," as well as a critical essay on the work of Ilia Chavchavadze, and later (1900) essays on the work of Vakhtang Orbeliani and Giorgi Eristavi.